 blueSCI support people in Trafford to recover their Mental Health and wellbeing through psychological interventions and providing creative and social opportunities.
-To find out more about blueSCI, go to our website www.bluesci.org.uk
+You can find out more about us at our website www.bluesci.org.uk

 We offer individual support with motivational and life-coaching techniques, to build confidence, improve and maintain wellbeing and to support people in accessing activities, volunteering and services.

-If you are over 16, a Trafford resident and want to use the service then you can contact Diane Russell (Wellbeing Development Manager), via Contact Us.
-Alternatively, you can phone to make an appointment, or call in to have a look around and chat to a member of staff.
+If you are over 18, a Trafford resident and want to use the service then you can contact us at reception, or via the form here.
+Alternatively, you can phone to make an appointment on 0161 912 2177, or call in to have a look around and chat to a member of staff.

 blueSCI have four wellbeing centres in Trafford.
 As long as you are a Trafford resident you can access any of them for support.

-There are a number of really good self help guides freely available here click the link or the picture: http://www.ntw.nhs.uk/pic/selfhelp/
+There are a number of really good self help guides freely available at the NTW NHS website.
+Click the link or the picture to go there: http://www.ntw.nhs.uk/pic/selfhelp/